ehultee/climdyn-labs/README.md

 ## Returning user instructions
 If you are coming back to this repo to run a new notebook, and you already have the environment installed, all you need to do is
-1. Open a terminal window and navigate to your `climdyn-labs` directory using the `cd` command.
+1. Open a terminal (or Anaconda Prompt) window and navigate to your `climdyn-labs` directory using the `cd` command.

 2. From within the `climdyn-labs` directory, enter the following commands in the terminal:
 ```